-Vestas' wind turbines are designed to meet different functional requirements for both onshore and offshore environments, as well as the wind class for which Environmental and social impact they are designed to operate.
-The wind class determines which turbine is suitable for a particular site, and effects the total electricity output of the wind power plant.
+Vestas' wind turbines are designed to meet different functional requirements for Environmental and social impact both onshore and offshore environments, as well as the wind class for which they are designed to operate.
+The wind class determines which turbine is suitable for a particular site, and influences the total electricity output of the wind power plant.